 Editors: Blair Fornwald, Jennifer Matotek, Wendy Peart Contributors: Basil AlZeri, Dean Baldwin, Emilie Baltz, Amber Phelps Bondaroff, Victor Cicansky, Song Dong, Keesic Douglas, Sandee Moore, Peter Morin, James Ostrer, Tattfoo Tan, Chloe Wise, Jason Wright

-On the Table considers the cultural dichotomies surrounding food, presenting work by 15 Canadian and international artists including Basil AlZeri, Dean Baldwin, Emilie Baltz, Amber Phelps Bondaroff, Victor Cicansky, Song Dong, Keesic Douglas, among others.
+On the Table considers the cultural dichotomies surrounding food, presenting work by 15 Canadian and international artists including Basil AlZeri, Dean Baldwin, Emilie Baltz, Amber Phelps Bondaroff, Victor Cicansky, Song Dong and Keesic Douglas, among others.

-The book allows for the reader to consider the ways that are own tastes are acquired, and how they are constantly changing.
-On the Table features artworks that challenge our relationship with food and consumption for example through mobile kitchen labs, bread fashioned as backpacks and hats, plastic-made regurgitation and a human face smothered in pink ice-cream and sweets to form a pig-headed figure.
-As such ideas of taste are presented and critiqued in a strikingly visceral way, provoking both positive and negative reactions from the viewer.
+The book allows for the reader to consider the ways that our own tastes are acquired and how they are constantly changing.
+On the Table features artworks that challenge our relationship with food and consumption: for example, through mobile kitchen labs, bread fashioned as backpacks and hats, plastic regurgitation and a human face smothered in pink ice cream and sweets to form a pig-headed figure.
+Ideas surrounding taste are presented and critiqued in a strikingly visceral way, provoking both positive and negative reactions from the viewer.

 Published in partnership with Dunlop Art Gallery.

 This title is not yet available, please register your interest below.
 You will receive an email when the title is published.